-There are no known side effects of CBD.
+There are no known side effects from Hemp.

 Intended for internal consumption.

 VERY!
-Don’t you want to know what you’re taking before you purchase and take it?
-Any product you see sold on Amazon (for example) is not CBD!
-It’s merely hemp seed oil, which is healthy for you, but it contains zero CBD (and zero cannabinoids).
+Don't you want to know what you're taking before you purchase and take it?
+Any product you see sold on Amazon (for example) is not Hemp with cannabinoids!
+It's merely hemp seed oil, which is healthy for you, but it contains zero Hemp (and zero cannabinoids).
 You should most definitely be concerned about this.
-When the FDA issued its second round of warning letters in 2016, it tested CBD products to see if they met their label claims.
-Of 13 products that made nutrient content claims for CBD, only two passed.
-The obvious solution is to review any company’s COA (Certificate of Analysis).
-And, GoodFOR is proud to make all our COA’s very easy to view and understand.
+When the FDA issued its second round of warning letters in 2016, it tested Hemp products to see if they met their label claims.
+Of 13 products that made nutrient content claims for Hemp, only two passed.
+The obvious solution is to review any company's COA (Certificate of Analysis).
+And, GoodFOR is proud to make all our COA's very easy to view and understand.

 The U.S. Department of Health & Human Services suggests that consumers should prioritize eating a variety of nutritious foods instead of taking dietary supplements.
 Yet, true wellness has repeatedly proven that no dietary supplement should substitute for a healthful diet.
 This federal agency asserts that some supplements can help support overall health and provide people with the nutrients they need.; e.g., Vitamin D and calcium helps strengthen bones, and omega-3 fatty acids may help some who suffer from heart disease.

 In the USA., dietary supplements come with serving size suggestions located on the Supplement Facts label.
-GoodFOR encourages a “less is more” behavior when it comes to the amount of oils or capsules our customers might consume on a regular basis.
-(We recommend starting out with xxxxx.)
+GoodFOR encourages a "less is more" behavior when it comes to the amount of oils or capsules our customers might consume on a regular basis.
 The serving size of our supplements is a matter of personal preference.
 We strongly encourage you to experiment with our products and consult with a healthcare professional as needed.
 This is the best method to identify the amount and frequency of consumption that is good for you.

 Our products are derived from industrial hemp, not to be confused with cannabis.
 Industrial hemp is a legal plant from which many popular foods are harvested.
 To create our products, we extract a full spectrum of compounds from the hemp plant.
-This full spectrum contains a stunningly varied array of phyto-cannabinoids, including: CBD, CBC, CBG, CBN, and much more.
-Our extracts contain less than 0.3% THC, the component from Cannabis sativa L. which causes a high.
+This full spectrum contains a stunningly varied array of phytocannabinoids, including: Hemp, CBC, CBG, CBN, and much more.
+Our extracts contain no THC, the component from Cannabis sativa L. which causes a high.